AndreaR2D/AndreaR2D/README.md

 My data journey started with my actual position as a project manager.
 Since day one I had to, extract, clean and analyze data.
 Back then I was reling exclusively on Excel to do all this work and it was kind of... messy.
 But !
 My natural analytical thinking was good and I knew I can sharp it.
 So I started to learn about data, and how I can do a professionnal analysis on my every day data.
 After learning Powerquery, some basic SQL, PowerBI and Statistics, I was be able to do proper reporting to my managers.

 To continue this journey, I made a choice to switching into a data analyst position.
 Since I'm still a project manager yet, I teach myself data analysis skills.
-I'm currently doing the Google Data Analyst certificate on Coursera and working on side projects to strengthen my skills.
+I'm currently working on side projects to strengthen my skills.

 ---